 An estate tax is a tax imposed on property transferred by will or intestate succession after the death of the property owner.
 An estate tax differs from an inheritance tax, which is imposed on the person who inherits the property (rather than on the property itself).
 Therefore, in an inheritance situation, both the property and the beneficiary may be subject to tax.

-A trust is a practical way to manage and transfer property in the best interest of a beneficiary.
-A trust is private and not under the control and supervision of the courts.
+and supervision of the courts.
 Used as a substitute for a Will, it avoids the probate process since the trust property is a non-probate asset.
 Trusts do require administration, which is the function of a trustee appointed by you.

 Probating is the official proving of a Will as authentic or valid in a probate court.
 After a person passes away, his/her estate (all he/she owns) must go through the court system.
 That is, it passes through probate.
 The assets are distributed as the Will directs or as the court sees fit if there is no Will.
 The process is a lot easier with a good Will.
 Once the probate court has approved the Will or, in intestate cases, has granted administration, the court issues Letters Testamentary or Letters of Administration.

 Death without a valid Will is called intestacy.
 In cases where a thorough search has been conducted and no Will can be found or where no Will is known to exist, the distribution of the estate is determined by the state’s law called the intestate succession statute.
 The state’s intestate succession statute determines who will receive the decedent’s property which may be entirely different than those individuals you would want to receive your property.